Lon Milo DuQuette: Ordo Templi Orientis

 Since 1975 DuQuette has been a National and International governing officer of Ordo Templi Orientis, a religious and fraternal organization founded in the early part of the 20th century.
 Since 1996 he has been O.T.O.'s United States Deputy Grand Master.
 He is also an Archbishop of Ecclesia Gnostica Catholica, the ecclesiastical arm of O.T.O.

 Writing

-DuQuette began writing professionally in 1988 and has since published 19 books (translated in 12 languages).
-Many of his books have been dedicated to analyzing and exploring the works of Aleister Crowley, an English occultist, author, poet and philosopher.
-He has written a number of successful books on topics in the Western mystical tradition including: Freemasonry, Tarot, Qabalah, ceremonial magick, the Enochian magick of Dr. John Dee, and Goetic spirit evocation.
-He is perhaps best known as "an author who injects humor into the serious subjects of magick and the occult."
-His autobiography, My Life with the Spirits, is currently a required text for two classes at DePaul University, Chicago.
+DuQuette began writing professionally in 1988 and has published 19 books, that have translated in 12 languages, a number of which are in the Western mystical tradition: Freemasonry, Tarot, Qabalah, ceremonial magick, the Enochian magick of Dr. John Dee, and Goetic spirit evocation.
+He has also written on analyzing the works of Aleister Crowley, an English occultist, author, poet and philosopher.
+But Duquette is proudest of being an "author who injects humor into the serious subjects of magick and the occult."

 Return to music

 A 2005 gift of a ukulele re-ignited DuQuette's interest in music.
 Two self-released CDs and a new record contract followed.
 In 2012, DuQuette released I'm Baba Lon on Ninety Three Records, his first studio album in 40 years.
 On September 3, 2012, Ninety Three released the follow-up, Baba Lon II.